 And it’s up to the Ministry of National Defense and the Ministry of Public Security to decide whether a property is located in an area that is reserved to protect the national and security.

 The ownership certificate is often referred to as the pink book.
-The name comes from the small pink book that you should receive after you purchased a property.
+The name comes from the small pink book that you should receive after you purchased a unit.

-The book proves your ownership and your rights of the property.
+The book proves your ownership and rights to the property.
 It will give you the right to lease your property and declare information regarding inheritance, for example.

-Shortly speaking, pink books are used for the title to verify the ownership of properties.
+Shortly speaking, pink books are used for the title and to verify the ownership of property.

 There’s also a red book that’s been used for a longer time than the pink book.
 The red book is used for the title to ownership of land, instead of physical structures, like houses and condos.

-Thus, the pink book is more common for foreigners that normally invest in properties like condos, which are less regulated.
+Thus, the pink book is more common for foreigners who primarily invest in condominium projects.

-Do I need to receive the pink book when buying property in Vietnam?
+Do I need to receive a pink book when buying property in Vietnam?